walterxie/MEP-tutorial/README.md

 First of all, we need to set the burn-in percentage to `10` (%).
 Then we select the `Node heights` to `Mean heights`, and provide input and output file names.
+This will rescale the node height to reflect the posterior mean node heights for the clades contained in the MCC tree.
-The details about setting are available from [here](https://www.beast2.org/treeannotator/).
+More details about settings are available from [here](https://www.beast2.org/treeannotator/).

 <figure>